MANOJPATRA1991/Python-Beyond-the-Basics/02_Functions/README.md

 # Summary

-* Callable objects are of three types:
+* Callable objects are of four types:
   1. Functions
   2. Callable instances
   3. Lambdas
+  4. Classes

 * Functions are **first-class** meaning they are objects that can be passed around like any other objects.